 As we’ve said before, self-love and self-care go hand in hand with weight loss and fitness.
 As Lucille Ball once said, “Love yourself first and everything else falls into line.
 You have to love yourself to get anything done.”

-It’s the time of year once again to celebrate love.
-But consider this: how can anyone else love you without you first loving yourself?
+How can anyone else love you without you first loving yourself?
 How can you expect anyone else to treat you with respect if you don’t respect yourself?
 So many of us are looking outward for the love we want, when, just like Dorothy realizes that her ruby slippers had the power the entire time, we are the ones who had it all along.

 Learning to Love Yourself is Invaluable for Anyone

 After my divorce, I spent several Valentine’s Days as a single mom.
 Instead of sitting home and feeling sorry for myself, wishing for someone to sweep me off my feet, I chose to use those days as a way to learn to love and care for myself.
 I got dressed up, hooked up with other single girlfriends, and we ate the best food and drank the best wine and danced the night away.
-Those are some of my favorite VDay memories.
+Those are some of my favorite memories.

-You don’t have to be single to learn to love yourself.
+You don’t have to be single to learn how to love yourself.
 In fact, many people in relationships struggle with this very idea.
 Some people feel uncomfortable when they are alone, some feel frustrated that their needs aren’t met by their partner, or just generally aren’t comfortable with who they are.

 If you’re struggling with feeling alone, low self-confidence, or just want to work on being kinder to yourself, here are some ideas to treat yourself like someone you love: